 EXAMPLE An instance of Procedure is a description of the process utilized by an observer, this could be a chemical analysis method, a protocol for measuring an object, but could also be a checklist utilized by a human observer during a biodiversity campaign.
-It could further describe the algorithms behind simulators or models used to generate a result from other inputs.
+Procedure could further describe the algorithms behind simulators or models used to generate a result from other inputs.